-Mitchell’s presence instantaneously makes the Cavs a contender in the Eastern Conference; their backcourt features Garland, Mitchell, and Caris LeVert, with the frontcourt consisting of Jarrett Allen, Evan Mobley, Isaac Okoro, and Kevin Love.
-Their win total sits at 47.5 games this year, but they already won 44 games last season.
-It is hard to imagine that they don’t win at least four more games after adding a bonafide superstar in Donovan Mitchell and ultimately fixing their offensive struggles.
+Mitchell’s presence instantaneously has made the Cavs a contender in the Eastern Conference; their backcourt features Garland, Mitchell, and Caris LeVert, with the frontcourt consisting of Jarrett Allen, Evan Mobley, Isaac Okoro, and Kevin Love.
+They have plenty of talent and several high-level defenders!

 Plenty of exciting NBA win totals for the 2022-23 season could interest eager basketball futures bettors for the next several months.
 It seems that crazy moves happen every off-season now, with the Utah Jazz, Minnesota Timberwolves, and Cleveland Cavaliers being a part of this season’s chaos.
 Thus, the odds must be adjusted accordingly throughout the off-season and until the trade deadline.

-I predict the New Orleans Pelicans and Denver Nuggets will exceed expectations this season, while the Utah Jazz and Portland Trail Blazers will significantly underperform.
-Damian Lillard can’t save the Blazers, and Utah will struggle to find any chemistry amongst its unbalanced assortment of players.
-The tank for Victor Wembanyama or Scoot Henderson will appear early in the 2022-23 season for the Jazz and many other bottom-tiered NBA teams.
+I predict the New Orleans Pelicans and Denver Nuggets will exceed expectations this season, while the Houston Rockets and Brooklyn Nets will significantly underperform.
+The tank for Victor Wembanyama or Scoot Henderson will appear early in the 2022-23 season for the Rockets and many other bottom-tiered NBA teams.

 NBA Win Totals Explained And Odds Changes

-Win totals define how many wins an NBA team is expected to win.
+NBA win totals define how many wins a team is expected to win.
 For example, if the odds are even for the Indiana Pacers winning 25.5 wins, they are expected to win 25.5 games exactly.
 If you believe they will win more, then you would bet the over.
 Meanwhile, you would want to bet the under if you think they will underperform this year and struggle.

 NBA Win Totals Futures Bettors

-NBA win total futures are best for bettors who feel extremely strongly about the direction of a particular team.
+NBA win totals are best for future bettors who feel extremely strongly about the direction of a particular team.
 Suppose you think the Atlanta Hawks are underrated because of the off-season trade that landed them Dejounte Murray, one of the best two-way guards in the NBA.
 In that case, the Hawks’ win total future may be for you as the over could look appealing.
-Below, I have highlighted some of my favorite win total futures from teams that are being undervalued in the preseason.